Dalimil/Find-and-Replace-Browser-Extension/README.md

 TODO: explain the concept of my Context object - performing all dom operations (in particular jQuery functions) with respect to a specific Window and Document objects (such as window.getActiveSelection, window.scroll etc.)

 ### Google Analytics
-In order to collect statistics on how users use our extension and how they interact with different UI elements, we are going to implement Google Analytics into our extension.

-Collecting this data will require additional manifest permissions and also requires us to provide a way for the users to be able to opt-out from collecting them.
-This might dissuade a small percentage of potential users from installing the extension in the first place, but I believe this will only be a small percentage.

 #### Implementing Google Analytics
 The standard way of implementing Google Analytics is by inserting a short script into a web page, which then pulls more JavaScript code from Analytics servers, to collect user data, as well provide a developer interface to send additional tracking events.